Tailor: Generating and Perturbing Text with Semantic Controls: Intrinsic Evaluation

-Further, as mentioned in \S\ref{ssec:prompts}, our input format supports modulating fluency and closeness at generation time.
+\paragraph{Modulating likelihood and closeness.} As mentioned in \S\ref{ssec:prompts}, our input format supports modulating likelihood and closeness.
 We can increase closeness by only masking the arguments we want to perturb.
-To quantify this effect, we randomly select only one argument to perturb for 1,000 sentences, but vary the number of arguments masked, and the number of empty blanks inserted.
-We maximize closeness when we only mask the target argument to perturb in the format of Table~\ref{tab:example-prompts}B (with $F1=67.4\%$), whereas masking two extra arguments and inserting six empty blanks decreases closeness by 3\% and 6\%, respectively.
-On the other hand, when we want to trade-off closeness to prioritize fluency (\ie when inserting extra roles whose optimal locations in the generation are not known in advance), we can do so by adding more empty blank tokens.
-We experiment with this setting on another 1,000 sentences, and observe that adding six extra blanks increases the fluency ratio from 0.93 to 0.95.
+To quantify this effect, we randomly select a single argument to perturb for 1K sentences, but vary the number of masked arguments and number of inserted blanks.
+As desired, closeness is maximized when we mask only the argument we wish to perturb, as in Table~\ref{tab:example-prompts}B (with $F1=67.4\%$), whereas masking two extra arguments and inserting six extra blanks decreases closeness by 3\% and 6\%, respectively.
+On the other hand, we can prioritize likelihood (at the cost of closeness) by adding more blanks (\eg insert extra roles whose optimal locations are not known in advance).
+On another 1K sentences, we observe that adding six extra blanks increases the likelihood ratio from 0.93 to 0.95.